Mathématique: Chapter 59

 After a short argument between Sheppard and Lam, which Sheppard only won because Lam seemed in a hurry to get back to the infirmary, they headed to the conference room overlooking the gate.
 They were the first to arrive.

-McKay went straight for the coffee.
+McKay made a beeline for the coffee.

 “Don’t touch,” McKay said in a sing-song from across the room.